-Gloria Lin has gone on a lot of dates in the past year.
+Gloria Lin went on a lot of dates in 2019.
 No, not that kind.
 We’re talking about co-founder dating.

 As the first head of product at Flipboard and the first PM hire at Stripe, Lin’s seen founding teams in action — and knew what she was looking for as she set out to build a company of her own.
 “I always wanted to team up with someone.
 My experiences as a product leader were strongest when I was partnering closely with an engineering leader,” says Lin.
 “When I left to start a company, there were a few spaces I was interested in, but I didn’t have a specific startup idea so I set my sights on finding a strong co-founder to work with.”

 But she quickly found that was easier said than done.
 “Most of the co-founder stories I’d heard fell in this bucket of former co-workers pairing up to go after an idea.
 But it’s not that simple.
 You have to both want to do a startup — requiring similar levels of high-risk tolerance — and be available at the same time, which depends on life and financial circumstances.
 And once you step outside of that pool, it gets harder to meet someone,” says Lin.
 “I knew I didn’t want my search to be random or unfocused, so I honed my process and took my time.
 I ended up ‘dating’ six different potential co-founders over the course of a year.
 Just like real-life dating, sometimes it seemed like I was going to end up alone.
 Eventually, I met Joel Poloney and everything clicked.
 Now we’re working on Siteline together.”